namnguyen21/namnguyen/posts/next-js-blog-deployed-on-netlify-3-integrating-netlifycms.md

 1. Labeled the collection as "Blog," which is what the CMS UI will label it.
 2. Specified a `folder` for the content to be stored.
 This is relative to the root of your project.
 3. Set `create` to `true` which allows for the creation of new content.
 4. Specified a `slug` template for the filename structure.
 In this case, if we title a post "Example Blog," NetlifyCMS will create the following url-safe filename: "example-blog.md."
-You can customize the slug further by adding the date to it as such:
+You can customize the slug further, such as by adding the date to it.

    ```yaml
    slug: "{{year}}-{{month}}-{{day}}-{{slug}}"